matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 *Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/matomo-org/matomo/blob/3.x-dev/plugins/ScheduledReports/API.php) in line [831](https://github.com/matomo-org/matomo/blob/3.x-dev/plugins/ScheduledReports/API.php#L831)*

-Triggered when we're determining if a scheduled report transport medium can handle sending multiple Piwik reports in one scheduled report or not.
-Plugins that provide their own transport mediums should use this event to specify whether their backend can send more than one Piwik report at a time.
+Triggered when we're determining if a scheduled report transport medium can handle sending multiple Matomo reports in one scheduled report or not.
+Plugins that provide their own transport mediums should use this event to specify whether their backend can send more than one Matomo report at a time.

 Callback Signature:
 <pre><code>function(&amp;$allowMultipleReports, $reportType)</code></pre>

-- bool `&$allowMultipleReports` Whether the backend type can handle multiple Piwik reports or not.
+- bool `&$allowMultipleReports` Whether the backend type can handle multiple Matomo reports or not.

 - string `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.